-St Rumbold's Pentridge

-(Pop.200; ER 19; Worshipping Community 16; Parish Share £7367)

-9am Holy Communion once a month (Book of Common Prayer) 11.15am Matins once a month (Book of Common Prayer)

-Services are always from the Book of Common Prayer, and from the King James version of the Bible, but with a light touch.
+St Rumbold's Pentridge (Pop.200; ER 19; Worshipping Community 16; Parish Share £7367) 9am Holy Communion once a month (Book of Common Prayer) 11.15am Matins once a month (Book of Common Prayer) Services are always from the Book of Common Prayer, and from the King James version of the Bible, but with a light touch.
 The congregation usually approaches double figures, greatly increased for festivals, and is a joyful and loyal congregation who love to sing traditional hymns and who are always accompanied on the organ and for festivals by the local Penwood Band.
 The PCC meets roughly once a quarter.
 There are two churchwardens.

-St Mary's, Chettle

-(Pop.
-100; ER 15; Worshipping Community 7; Parish Share £2025)

-10.00am BCP Matins once a month

-6pm BCP Evensong with Holy Communion once a month (BCP)

-Attendance at regular services is often in single figures with a few more villagers attending Easter, Harvest, Remembrance and Christmas.
+St Mary's, Chettle (Pop.
+100; ER 15; Worshipping Community 7; Parish Share £2025) 10.00am BCP Matins once a month 6pm BCP Evensong with Holy Communion once a month (BCP) Attendance at regular services is often in single figures but increases for festivals with most of the village turning out for Harvest, Remembrance and Christmas.
+There is an organ but music.
 The PCC meets roughly once a quarter.
-There are two churchwardens and two Lay Worship Leaders who share in officiating at Matins.
-The PCC are currently considering the option of becoming a "Festival Church"
+There is one churchwarden.
+Two Lay Worship Leaders share in officiating at Matins.

-St Laurence's, Farnham (Pop.190; ER 25; Worshipping Community 6; Parish Share £3240)

-10.30 am Family Service once a month

-6.00pm CW Holy Communion once a month

-Attendance at regular services ranges from 4 to 22, with higher numbers for the Carol Service and Christmas Midnight Communion, the latter regularly having a congregation of 50 plus.
-There is still a monthly Holy Communion at 6pm, mainly attended by older residents, but the monthly, more informal

-Family Service attracts the larger congregation, including one or two young people.
+St Laurence's, Farnham (Pop.190; ER 25; Worshipping Community 6; Parish Share £3240) 10.30 am Family Service once a month 6.00pm CW Holy Communion once a month Attendance at regular services ranges from 4 to 22, with higher numbers for the Carol Service and Christmas Day Family Service, the latter regularly having a congregation of 50 plus.
+There is still a monthly Holy Communion at 6pm, mainly attended by older residents, but the monthly, more informal Family Service attracts the larger congregation, including one or two young people.
 There is an organ but no regular organist so the congregations have become accustomed to singing to a recorded accompaniment.
 Harvest Festival is a popular service followed by a shared meal in the church after the service.
-The small but effective PCC meets bimonthly and there is one Churchwarden, who is also a Lay Worship Leader.
+The small but effective PCC meets bimonthly and there are two churchwardens, one of whom is also a Lay Worship Leader.
 St Peter ad Vincula, Tollard Royal (Pop.
-110; ER 8; Worshipping Community 5; Parish Share £2126)

-10.30am BCP Holy Communion once a month 6.00pm CW Evening Prayer once a month

-Mostly Book of Common Prayer, with special service sheets for festivals, baptisms etc, but the congregation is open to trying different styles.
+110; ER 8; Worshipping Community 5; Parish Share £2126) 10.30am BCP Holy Communion once a month 6.00pm CW Evening Prayer once a month Mostly Book of Common Prayer, with special service sheets for festivals, baptisms etc, but the congregation is open to trying different styles.
 The small, but loyal, congregation (usually in single figures) is increased greatly and joyfully at the festivals and singing is an important part of our worship.